open-telemetry/opentelemetry-ruby/exporter/jaeger/README.md

 ## How can I configure the Jaeger exporter?

 The agent exporter can be configured explicitly in code, as shown above, or via environment variables.
-The configuration parameters, environement variables, and defaults are shown below.
+The configuration parameters, environment variables, and defaults are shown below.

 | Parameter          | Environment variable              | Default       |
 | ------------------ | --------------------------------- | ------------- |